 Planning for Thesis

 While planning for thesis may sound exciting to some, it can feel daunting to others.
 This is totally normal.
-We have broken down the process for thesis planning into a flow chart and three steps.
-It will take a couple of weeks to complete all three steps, so the sooner you start on all of this, the better.
+We have broken down the process for thesis planning into a flow chart and three steps below.
+It may take a several weeks to complete all three steps.
+We recommend that students begin to plan for thesis towards the end of the fall semester, in their junior year.

 In short, you will need a thesis project, you may need some funding, and you will need a thesis advisor.

 Consider the flow chart below.
-It is designed to have you think about the entire thesis planning process from start to finish and as you move through Steps 1-3.
-Enter the flow chart by deciding if you want a summer research experience or not.
+It is designed to have you think about the entire thesis planning process from start to finish and as you move through Steps 1-3 below.
+Enter the flow chart by deciding if you want to apply for a summer research experience or not.
 If you do, it may be possible to work with a Bates professor, or as a research intern at an another institution.
 In these cases, proposals and/or applications may have to be written by specific program deadlines.
 These deadlines may be in early January, but are usually sometime in February though March.
-Check all programs and do not delay in planning for thesis.
+Check all programs and do not delay in planning for thesis and getting feedback from the faculty on your ideas.

-After spending some time with the flow chart and the details within Steps 1-3 below, go ahead and get started.
-Reach out to the EACS faculty as soon as possible.
-Go through Steps 1-3 listed below, and be sure to complete STEP 3 (fill out the google form) no later than January 25, 2021.
+After spending some time with the flow chart and reading the details within Steps 1-3 below, go ahead and get started.
+Reach out to the EACS faculty either by email, in person or over ZOOM.
+Go through Steps 1-3 listed below, and be sure to complete STEP 3 (fill out the google form) no later than January 15 of your junior year.

-To learn more about the department including an introduction to faculty and their research programs, please view the YouTube video.
+To learn more about the department including an introduction to faculty and their research programs, please read on and/or reach out to anyone via email.

 Step 1.
 Thesis Project Ideas – Meet with EACS Faculty